fermi-ad/xilinx-docker/recipes/user-images/v2020.1/README.md

 -----------------------------------
 ```

-## Create a working container (running in daemon mode) based on the petalinux image
+## Create a working container (running in daemon mode) based on the user image
 - The container is started in __interactive daemon__ mode
 - You may also specify the MAC address of the container (making it easier to deal with tool licenses that are tied to a machine's MAC address)
 - Note: For Windows Powershell, use __*Select-String*__  in place of __*grep*__ to find the MacAddress